AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publish-experience-fragment.md

 1. From the **Options** menu, select **Publish As** > **Experience fragment**.
 1. In the **Generate Experience Fragment** dialog box, fill in the following details:
         ![Add the fragment model and mapping details in the Publish as experience fragment dialog](images/experience-fragment-generate.png){width="500" align="left"}

-       *Add the path, model, and mapping details to publish a topic or its elements as an experience fragment.
+    *Add the path, template, and mapping details to publish a topic or its elements as an experience fragment.
 You can overwrite an existing experience fragment.*

     * **Path**: Browse and select the path of the folder where you want to publish the experience fragment.
 You can also select an existing experience fragment and republish it.
     * **Title**: Enter the title of the experience fragment.